pytorch/serve/examples/Huggingface_Transformers/README.md

 *embedding_name* : The name of embedding layer in the chosen model, this could be `bert` for `bert-base-uncased`, `roberta` for `roberta-base` or `roberta` for `xlm-roberta-large`, or `gpt2` for `gpt2` model

+*hardware* : The target platform to trace the model for.
+Specify as `neuron` for Inferentia.

+*batch_size* : Input batch size when tracing the model for `neuron` as target hardware.

 Once, `setup_config.json` has been set properly, the next step is to run

 `python Download_Transformer_models.py`

 This produces all the required files for packaging using a huggingface transformer model off-the-shelf without fine-tuning process.
 Using this option will create and saved the required files into Transformer_model directory.

 #### Setting the extra_files

 There are few files that are used for model packaging and at the inference time.
 * `index_to_name.json`: maps predictions to labels
 * `sample_text.txt`: input text for inference
 * `vocab.txt`: by default will use the tokenizer from the pretrained model

 For custom vocabs, it is required to pass all other tokenizer related files such `tokenizer_config.json`, `special_tokens_map.json`, `config.json` and if available `merges.txt`.

 For examples of how to configure a model for a use case and what the input format should look like
 * Model configuration: `Transformer_model` directory after running `python Download_Transformer_models.py`